What are Selling Expenses?

 How to Calculate?

-To calculate selling expenses, we simply have to add all sales-related expenses which are not directly related to the production process; it can be fixed or variable.
-Salary payables to sales staff come in fixed expenses; however, commissions payable is derived based on sales, so that can be considered as variable expenses.
+To calculate selling expenses, we have to add all sales-related expenses which are not directly related to the production process; they can be fixed or variable.
+Salary payables to sales staff come in fixed expenses; however, commissions payable are derived based on sales, which can be considered variable expenses.

 Journal Entries of Selling Expenses